WayneEld/Whirl/README.md

 # Whirl
-A variety of activity indicators.
+A variety of activity indicators for apps of any kind.

+**Indicator Types**
+- Normal
+- Labrinth

 ```swift
 import Whirl